- PersonalToday’s exchange rate* for CAD/INR personal online money transfer: 52.5891

 Please note that it may take up to 7 business days to fulfill your request to unsubscribe from promotional electronic messages.

 We only collect such personal information that is required to provide the service(s)/product(s) selected by you.
-With your consent, we will gather personal information from you (in person, at a branch, over the telephone, by corresponding via mail or electronic mail or the Internet with you or with the person(s)/entity(ies) that have been authorized by you (such as personal or professional references provided by you, your financial advisor or mortgage broker) or by corresponding with third parties (such as credit bureaus).
+With your consent, we will gather personal information from you (in person, at a branch, over the telephone, by corresponding via mail or electronic mail or by otherwise obtaining it from you by electronic means directly or with the assistance of merchants or agents) or from the person(s)/entity(ies) that have been authorized by you (such as personal or professional references provided by you, your financial advisor or mortgage broker) or by corresponding with third parties (such as credit bureaus).

 Information gathered from you will only be used or disclosed for the purpose for which it was collected, except as you otherwise consent to or as otherwise required or permitted by law.